open/close all folders

 - Symbol Motif Clothing: Hearts.

-- Thou Shall Not Kill: Notable for being the only JoJo that doesn't kill a single person (except some Stand-using rats).
+- Thou Shall Not Kill: Notable for being one of the only JoJo of the original timeline who doesn't kill a single person (except some Stand-using rats).
 He even went to great lengths to save the life of some of his foes.

 - Why Did It Have To Be Turtles?: Averted.
 He is first seen confronting his fear by trying to touch a turtle; this is the only time he ever encounters one, it poses no obstacle to him whatsoever, and he even heals it after its shell gets shattered by some local thugs.
 Not that this stops him from getting spooked again by it shortly afterwards.